lwwant2sleep/PC-UNet/README.md

-# ACHE-Net
+#PC-UNet

-In the field of medical image segmentation, improving model performance with moderate model parameter becomes an urgent and challenge task.
-To address this problem, a novel model called ACHE-Net is proposed in this study, which focuses on the effective convolution and high-frequency enhancement scheme.
-Two corresponding solutions are Adaptive Decomposed Convolution (ADConv) and Dynamic High-frequency Feature enhancement module (DHF), respectively.
-Specifically, ADConv achieves a balance between the model performance and computational overhead by establishing mapping between the size of the convolution kernel and the number of feature channels.
-In the DHF module, a dynamical Discrete Wavelet Transform (DWT) is included for enhancing high-frequency component.
-In particular, the decomposition level of DWT can be adjusted according to the resolution of the input features.
-The effectiveness of the proposed ACHE-Net is validated through five datasets, which are Glas, BUSI, Kvasir, CVC-ClinicDB, and ISIC 2018.
-Experimental results show that the proposed ACHE-Net can greatly outperform other popular models with less model parameter.
+In this study, a pure convolutional UNet with channel shuffle average, abbreviated as PC-UNet, has been proposed for medical image segmentation.
+Notably, the proposed PC-UNet is suitable for extracting context features, which is useful for model improvement.
+PC-UNet operates as an encoder-decoder network, where both the encoder and decoder are stacked with the proposed Pure Convolution (PC) modules.
+The PC module, containing a channel shuffle average (CSA) component, is efficient in capturing context feature withoug heavy computation.
+The proposed CSA component converts features in channel dimension into spatial dimension.
+Thus, cheap computation can be achieved.
+The effectiveness of the proposed PC-UNet has been rigorously validated on four widely used datasets, which are ISIC 2018, BUSI, GlaS, and Kvasir-SEG, respectively.
+Experimental results demonstrate that PC-UNet yields outstanding performance without imposing a significant computational load or increasing float operations (FLOPs).
+PC-UNet is compared with the other eight mainstream models on four datasets, and both Dice and IoU take the lead.

 ## Experiment